 Best ForFortune 500, $250K+ budgetMid-market, NGOs, field ops

 Crisis24, a GardaWorld company, is a global security consulting firm that provides 24/7 operations centers, executive protection, travel security, and crisis management services.
 Crisis24 pricing starts at $100,000+ per year, with full-service contracts reaching $500,000+ annually.
-For mid-market companies and NGOs that need real-time threat intelligence without the enterprise price tag, alternatives like Region Alert deliver local-language security monitoring from $499/month.
+For mid-market companies and NGOs that need real-time threat intelligence without the enterprise price tag, alternatives like Region Alert deliver local-language security monitoring via custom engagements scoped to your operation.

 This comparison evaluates Crisis24 alongside three cost-effective alternatives for organizations that need real-time threat intelligence but operate below the $100K+ annual contract threshold.
 Feature-by-feature analysis, pricing breakdown, and guidance on when each platform fits best.